Vehicle Oil Types

 Viscosity is the oil’s resistance to flow.
 It indicates how much it thickens and thins, depending on the temperature.
 There are two different ways you may find viscosity noted when buying oil.

-Multi-viscosity oils have attributes that help at differing temperatures through the use of a polymeric viscosity modifier.
+Multi-viscosity oils have attributes that help at differing temperatures by using a polymeric viscosity modifier.
 This means you can’t just use a simple SAE number.
 They need to be differentiated to indicate the different levels of protection.
-This is done through using multiple indicators – the common form being something like “10W-40.”
-In this case, the number before W refers to how the oil behaves in the winter, while the second number is comparative to the SAE numbers.
+This is done using multiple indicators – the common form being “10W-40.”
+In this case, the number before W refers to how the oil behaves in the winter, while the second is comparative to the SAE numbers.
 Having a multi-viscosity rating of 10W-40 means that in the winter cold, it will act as though it has an SAE rating of 10.

 What are Some Myths and Truths About Changing Oil?